 MLB Home Run Derby Odds

 The Derby creates a buzz in the stands, and does likewise at online sportsbooks.
-Here’s how to bet on it online in California including live HR Derby odds and a complete history of the winners and Derby records.
+Here’s everything you need to know about how to bet on the Home Run Derby, including at California online sportsbooks if they should launch.

-As legal sports betting online expands to more states, more fans can put some money down on the Home Run Derby.
+As legal sports betting online expands to more states, more fans have been able to put money down on the Home Run Derby.
 Here are some of the most popular wagers:

 • Outright winner.